catinprogress/SOFT3202/A1/SRS.md

 FR-04 (Medium) The system shall allow users to view contributor rankings for a GitHub organization by specifying an organization name that they have authorised access to on the command line. (map: URS-03)

-FR-05 (Medium) The system shall allow contributors to view their specific ranking for the project lifetime by specifying a repository name that they are a contributor of on the command line. (map: URS-04)
+FR-05 (Medium) The system shall allow contributors to view their specific ranking for the project lifetime by specifying their name with a GitHub repository name the command line. (map: URS-04)

-FR-06 (Medium) The system shall allow contributors to view their specific ranking for a given project phase by specifying a valid repository name and time-based filter on the command line. (map: URS-05)
+FR-06 (Medium) The system shall allow contributors to view their specific ranking for a given project phase by specifying a time-based filter with their name and GitHub repository name on the command line. (map: URS-05)

-FR-07 (Medium) The system shall calculate and display a ranking of the most active contributor(s) within the requested organisation or repository based on each contributor's commit count. (map: URS-06)
+FR-07 (Medium) The system shall calculate and display a ranking of the most active contributor(s) within the requested organisation or repository based on the commit count of contributor's who have made at least one commit. (map: URS-06)

 FR-08 (Medium) If the system calculates a given user is equally active with at least one other contributor, the system shall display all equally active contributors with the same ranking. (map: URS-06)

 FR-09 (Medium) If a user specifies a time-based filter for a valid repository or organisation on the command line, the system shall process and display a ranking of the most active contributor(s) within the requested time period. (map: URS-07)